aiven/devportal/docs/products/opensearch/dashboards/howto/opensearch-alerting-dashboard.rst

    Destination Type can be: ``Amazon Chime``, ``Slack``, ``Custom webhook`` or ``Email``

 .. important::
-   When using email you need to have a SMTP server configured for a valid domain to deliver email notifications
+   - When using email you need to have a SMTP server configured for a valid domain to deliver email notifications
+   - Please note that the authentication of a sender account is currently not supported.
+That is, when an alert is being created, the email destination does not support the encryption methods SSL/TLS.

 Create a monitor
 ****************